 Montero Mining and Exploration Ltd ("Montero" or the "Company") was incorporated on October 5, 2006, under the laws of British Columbia, Canada.
-Montero and its subsidiaries (collectively, the "Company") are engaged in the acquisition and exploration of mineral properties.
+Montero is engaged in the acquisition and exploration of mineral properties.

 Montero is a publicly listed company with its shares listed on the TSX Venture Exchange ("TSX-V").
-The Company's registered office is located at 1040 West Georgia Street, Suite 1900, Vancouver, BC, V6E 4H3 and its head office address is 789 West Pender Street, Suite 1080, Vancouver, BC V6C 1H2.
+The Company's registered office is located at 1040 West Georgia Street, Suite 1900, Vancouver, BC, V6E 4H3 and its head office address is 750 West Pender Street, Suite 401, Vancouver, BC V6C 2T7.